Paperspace/Docs/gradient-private-cloud/setup/bare-metal-vms.md

 #### Terraform Configuration: main.tf

-Next, create a `main.tf` file within the local gradient-cluster directory you created (next to your `backend.tf` file that you may have created already).
+Next, create a `main.tf` file within your local `gradient-cluster` directory that you created; `main.tf will be a sibling file to the `backend.tf` file that you may have created already.
 Note: this file _must_ be named `main.tf` since Terraform looks for this configuration file by name.

 In `main.tf`, copy and paste the Terraform configuration below \(note the copy icon in the upper right corner\).
 Be sure to follow the value replacement instructions further below, as well.